storyfeet/bob_cards_elm/rules.md

 * Item Cards are traded from one players hand to the top of the other player's Draw or Discard pile.
 * Resources are traded directly.
 * Danger cards cannot be traded
-* Players may also move the other player's piece using their own movement jobs.
-All movement must come from one player, and move the other.
+* One of the players may also move the other player's piece using their own movement jobs.
+All movement must come from the one player to move the other.

-Variants
+Cooperative Variants
 =======

+In Cooperative mode players win or lose together.
+They win by reaching the end of the score track first.
+They lose if **any** player dies, or the bandits reach the end first.

+Turn order is not important.
+Players can take actions in any order.
+(Or use the turn order rules if they prefer)

-## Precious Cargo -- Co-op or Verses
+## Precious Cargo

 In Precious Cargo players must bring a wagon containing a precious macguffin West with them.